Take a walk round

 On the right at the bottom of the hill,

-you will find Helmdon County Primary
+you will find Helmdon Primary

 School.
 This much regarded school has in excess of 120 pupils,

-over a third of whom come from Brackley and villages outside Helmdon.
+Many of whom come from Brackley and villages outside Helmdon.

 Until as recently as 1992 a public house stood opposite called